 How’s the money?

 Don’t expect to make a lot of money at first.
 After the startup costs, you might not break even until you’ve done five or six shows.
-You will have good shows where you sell a dozen pieces in 12 hours, but you will have bad shows where you don’t sell anything for an entire weekend.
+You will have good shows where you sell a dozen pieces in a half day, but you will have bad shows where you don’t sell anything for an entire weekend.
 Even though you might not sell much at a given show, customers may ask for a business card and contact you later about commission work.
 That’s when it branches out and gets even more interesting.